Find Grad Schools

 53 Yearly Graduations

 The 5th most popular school in the country for networking majors who are seeking their master's degree is North Carolina State University.
-Each year, around 36,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 53 master's degrees were handed out to networking majors at NC State.
-About 28% of this group were women, and 2% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 53 people received their master's degree in networking from NC State.

 #6